inkVerb/VIP/501/Lesson-09.md

   - "Update" in our Editor (edit.php) will create a new revision in the `publications` table if there are any changes at all
   - We can view the diff between the latest draft and latest publication in History (hist.php) already

 #### a.
-We need a way in:
+We need such a way in:

-1. both pieces.php and edit.php
+1. Both pieces.php and edit.php
-2. to identify whether there are publishable changes to our latest draft
+2. To identify whether there are publishable changes to our latest draft
-3. We can do this with a simple `LEFT JOIN` MySQL query
+3. Which can do using a simple `LEFT JOIN` SQL query

 ```sql
 -- table_a has the "id" column, corresponding to the "a_id" column in table_b